olly-sellwood/piano-nudes/README.md

 cd /root/Bela/projects/piano-nudes && git pull
 ```

-(The details of git are beyond the scope of this document, but this is a good guide: https://docs.github.com/en/get-started/using-git/about-git)

 If you encounter errors, you probably made changes to the code in the Bela IDE.
 You should then:

 1.  copy the code from the IDE into your local version